beetwo/website/data/texts/_introduction.md

+Hello,
-We are a group of software engineers, designers, psychologists and anthropologists and we support social organisations, initiatives and movements in tackling their digital challenges and exploring their digital opportunities.
+we are a collective of designers, psychologists, anthropologists and nerds.

+We help social organisations, initiatives and movements to explore the opportunities of the digital realm.
-We want to improve lives and create economic empowerment.
+And together with them use technology to tackle the challenges of our information society

+We like technology.
+We love humanity.